This Fugue a la gigue in G Major by J.S. Bach, a favorite with all audiences, was

 ear.
 This has the effect of smoothly carrying the other 3 broken lines through the harmony of this full cadence to a powerful conclusion.

-This is a brisk, rhythmic, 4-voice dance fugue which organists perform with all kinds of results -- some quite good -- some a muddled mess -- some at a ploddingly slow tempo -- some in an unnuanced tempo as rigid as steel
+This is a brisk, rhythmic, 4-voice dance fugue which organists perform with all kinds of results -- some quite good -- some a muddled mess -- some at a ploddingly slow tempo -- some in a mechanically regular tempo with an

-We offer our compliments and sincere thanks to Mr. Scott for posting this outstanding and instructive video for public
+We offer our compliments and sincere thanks to Mr. Scott for posting this instructive video for public viewing.